Let your food be your medicine

 4. It should contain some protein and the healthy fats.

-High in fibre means that there should be fruit, perhaps some greens, unrefined oats or wheat products and maybe some nuts and seeds.
+High in fibre means that there should be fruit, perhaps some greens and steel-cut oats; and maybe some nuts and seeds.

-Many colours are most easily obtained from several different fruits.
+Many colours are most easily obtained from several different fruits at breakfast.

-Complex carbohydrates with a low glycemic index would suggest a whole grain, unsweetened muesli or unprocessed porridge.
+Complex carbohydrates with a low glycemic index would suggest a whole grain, unsweetened muesli or unprocessed porridge; stone ground grits, for example.

 Healthy fat is one of the controversial areas; margarines containing trans isomers are definitely taboo, so I shoot for a small amount of butter.